Particle.news

 Southwest Airlines Ends Free Checked Bags After 53 Years

-• Southwest Airlines announced it will eliminate its 'Bags Fly Free' policy, which allowed two free checked bags for all passengers, effective May 28, 2025.
+• Southwest Airlines will end its 'Bags Fly Free' policy starting May 28, marking a departure from its long-standing customer-friendly practice of allowing two free checked bags for all passengers.